-An Easy Trick to Get Your Toddler to Take Medicine
+How to Get Your Toddler to Take Medicine

 Now call your toddler, and while he watches put his medicine in a spoon and say, “Take this, sweetie, then you can have a little soda.
 Some soda for you and some for me.”
-If he willingly takes his medicine give him the plain soda…and a pat on the back.
+If he willingly takes his medicine, give him the plain soda…and a pat on the back.
 (A little later, gossip to his teddy about how he swallowed all of his medicine and made you happy.)

-If your child refuses the medicine, repeat your offer: “Take this really fast, sweetheart, then you can have your yummy soda.”
+If your child refuses to take the medicine, repeat your offer: “Take this really fast, sweetheart, then you can have your yummy soda.”
 Play the boob by begging a little (ham it up): “Please take it.
 P-l-e-a-s-e!!!”
 If he refuses again, pout and say, “Okay, you win!
 You always win!
 I never get to win!
 Here’s your soda,” but hand him the glass that’s mixed with the medicine.
 Your toddler will guzzle the soda—and medicine—fast.
-He’ll be in such a hurry to drink it down before you change your mind, he’ll never realize he’s been hoodwinked!
+He’ll be in such a hurry to drink it down before you change your mind, he’ll never realise he’s been hoodwinked!

 Don’t gloat or say, “Gotcha!” when it’s over.
 That may make your little one feel tricked and cause him to refuse the soda when the next dose is due.
 After the soda/medicine combo is taken, show your child that you’re pouring the spoon of medicine back into the bottle and set him free again.

 More Ideas for Getting Your Toddler to Take Medicine

 If this method didn’t work for your toddler, or you want to add more ideas to your arsenal in order to get your child to take medicine, here are some additional tricks to have up your sleeve...

 Get Your Toddler to Take Liquid Medicine With a Different Delivery